 Because seemingly “everyone” uses pickleballtournaments.com for their tournament management, I definitely wanted to give this platform a try.
 Because our tournament was listed on their tournament page – and so many people go to this tournament page to search for upcoming tournaments – we generated greater regional interest than we would have otherwise.
 We had 111 participants in this tournament – with players coming from Ohio, Michigan, Indiana, Kentucky, Texas and Idaho.

-While we are promised from the team at PickleballTournaments.com that the site will be upgraded soon – upgrades cannot happen quickly enough.
-It needs to be top priority.
+While we are promised by the team at PickleballTournaments.com that the site will be upgraded soon – upgrades cannot happen quickly enough.
+It needs to be a top priority.
 Transitioning the software/website from a mid-1990’s look to a current, 2019 look would be helpful to everyone in the pickleball community.

 The USAPA would be wise to look at all vendors in the management of sanctioned pickleball tournaments.
 Similarly, as tournament directors, we would be wise to try out different vendors for non-sanctioned tournaments.
 Competition breeds improvement.
 Competition will only help improve the product and, ultimately, help the sport grow and give it more credibility.